So, you've decided to buy a puppy - where do you look?

 · Breed Clubs

-· Champdogs/Breedadog
+· Champdogs

-These sites do their best to only allow reputable breeders to advertise with them.
+These guys do their best to only allow reputable breeders to advertise with them.
 This is not infallible, but if you find a kennel where things are not as they should be, please let them know – they have strict rules for breeders using their site.

 · The Kennel Club